FAQ

-Answers from Unparalleled Atlanta Personal Injury Attorneys
+Answers From Unparalleled Atlanta Personal Injury Attorneys

 Personal injury is a type of tort or civil wrong that imposes legal liability on the party who caused the loss or harm.
 It specifically refers to loss or harm to an individual’s body or emotions as a result of another party’s acts or omissions.
 A personal injury attorney in Atlanta can help you determine if you have a personal injury case.